 Merrimack College was founded in 1947 by the Order of St. Augustine (O.S.A.)
 The Augustinians, at the invitation of Richard Cushing, then archbishop of Boston, established the College in direct response to the needs and aspirations of Merrimack Valley veterans of World War II.

 The Rev. Vincent A. McQuade, O.S.A., founder and first president of Merrimack, was responsible for securing a charter from the Commonwealth of Massachusetts that allowed Merrimack College to open its doors and award Bachelor of Arts degrees and eventually Bachelor of Science degrees.
-Due to the efforts of Father McQuade and his successors, the College has grown from a single building campus to its permanent 220-acre campus, has graduated nearly 24,000 students, and has expanded its academic offerings across five schools, including the School of Health Sciences, School of Science and Engineering, the Girard School of Business, the School of Liberal Arts and the School of Education and Social Policy.
+Due to the efforts of Father McQuade and his successors, the College has grown from a single building campus to its permanent 220-acre campus, has graduated nearly 24,000 students, and has expanded its academic offerings across five schools, including the School of Health Sciences, the School of Science and Engineering, the Girard School of Business, the School of Liberal Arts and the Winston School of Education and Social Policy.

 Our mission is to enlighten minds, engage hearts, and empower lives.

 Inspired by the Catholic faith and the Augustinian tradition of seeking truth through inquiry and dialogue, our vision is to:

 - Prepare students to adapt creatively to tomorrow’s realities through excellence in the liberal arts, sciences, and the professions;